0xdevant/0xdevant/README.md

 Hey👋 I am ant, a dev who is passionate about Ethereum, Privacy and DeFi.

-I very much look forward to how we can utilize them to empower people to protect themselves from suppression of basic human rights.
+I can't wait to see how we all can utilize them to empower people to protect themselves from suppression of basic human rights.

 - 👨‍💻 I focus on smart contract development and I love designing self-sustaining and permissionless protocols
 - 🤝 I am looking for innvoative ideas(especially related to DeFi/Privacy) to work on together
 - 🙂 Privacy is normal, and we should make it cool AF
 - 🔒 contributor @[web3privacy](https://github.com/web3privacy/web3privacy)
-- 🦄 developer ambassador & support @UniswapFND
+- 🦄 developer support @UniswapFND